Fraud Blocker

 • Participants in this course will have a clear understanding of how to identify common emergencies, perform primary care procedures, perform emergency procedures and life-saving interventions, and apply these in ANY PRACTICE SETTING.

-• Yes – all of our programs – live and online – are accredited for CME credits that are interchangeable with every nursing and physician assistant certifying organization.
+• Yes – all of our programs are accredited for CME credits that are interchangeable with most nursing and physician assistant certifying organizations.

-• CME content is added on a regular basis.
+• Content is added on a regular basis.

 The table below breaks down all CME credits, by product: